 He’s hosted community expos for young people in Launceston, older people in Goulbourn Valley and homeless youth in Sydney.
 He’s facilitated staff in-service days, panel discussions, cooking displays and AGMs.
 He emcees conferences, business breakfasts – anywhere he can take to the stage and bask in the limelight.

-Emceeing and speaking clients include: Commonwealth Bank, Our Community, Optometrists Association Australia, WorkFocus Group, Sustainability Victoria, Perpetual, Australian Sports Technology Network, Department of Human Services Victoria, Department of Community Services NSW, Key Employment, United Way, Orica, City of Melbourne, Ballarat, Benalla and dozens more LGAs, Youth Projects, VLGA, LG Pro, Rotary, Fundraising Institute of Australia and many more.
+Emceeing and speaking clients include: Commonwealth Bank, Fire New Zealand, Our Community, Optometrists Association Australia, WorkFocus Group, Sustainability Victoria, Perpetual, Australian Sports Technology Network, Department of Human Services Victoria, Department of Community Services NSW, Key Employment, United Way, Orica, City of Melbourne, Ballarat, Benalla and dozens more LGAs, Youth Projects, VLGA, LG Pro, Rotary, Heart Foundation, Fundraising Institute of Australia and many more.

 Event organisers – Read the rest of the testimonials.